Music Skills Assessment

-The theory diagnostic is a short assessment of your theory and ear-training ability and experience.
-The results of the diagnostic do not in any way impact your admission status or scholarship possibilities.
+The Music Skills Assessment is a short assessment of your theory and ear-training ability and experience.
+The results of the assessment do not in any way impact your admission status or scholarship possibilities.
 Its only purpose is to help our theory faculty know which theory course is most suitable for you in your first year as a music major.

-The theory diagnostic helps our theory faculty place you into an appropriate theory and ear-training course sequence.
+The Music Skills Assessment helps our theory faculty place you into an appropriate theory and ear-training course sequence.
 Completing this task on your audition day allows you to pre-register in the correct classes during Gov's ROW (summer orientation), rather than waiting until the first day of classes.

-Prospective and incoming students take the theory diagnostic on their audition day.
+Prospective and incoming students take the assessment on their audition day.
 Students who enter on probationary status (without an audition) will take the exam on the first class day.

 The answer to this question depends on your experiences and knowledge of theory.
 Students with a broad knowledge of theory may finish the exam in a few minutes.
 Others with less experience may take more time as needed.
 We estimate the average time to be 10 to 20 minutes for students with a moderate theory background, although you may take more time if needed.